Andrew Olexander: Expulsion from the Liberal party

-Following the car accident in 2004, the Liberal party considered expelling Olexander, however in late July the executive decided against expelling him.
-However, he was expected to regularly report to the state director, the only member of the Liberal's parliamentary party that was expected to do so.
+Following the car accident in 2004, the Liberal party considered expelling Olexander, but in late July the executive decided against doing so.
+However, he was expected to regularly report to the state director, the only member of the Liberal parliamentary party who had to do so.

 In late 2005, the question of expelling Olexander was raised again.
 Following his failed preselection bid, he publicly aired a series of attacks aimed at the party and its leader, Robert Doyle.
-Olexander claimed that the party had not earned the right to re-election, accused the party of being taken over by homophobic extremists.
-It was also claimed that he failed to show up to parliament and party room meetings.
-Olexander claimed that he was being silenced by the party leadership, and that Doyle wanted to remove him from the party because he would support an opponent in a leadership spill, but the party said that the motion to expel Olexander was because he brought the party into disrepute.
+Olexander claimed that the party had not earned the right to re-election and said it had been taken over by homophobic extremists.
+It was claimed that he failed to show up to parliament and party room meetings.
+Olexander claimed that he was being silenced by the party leadership, and that Doyle wanted to remove him from the party because he would support an opponent in a leadership spill.
+However, the party said that the move to expel Olexander was because he brought the party into disrepute.

-On 29 November Olexander was expelled from the Liberal party, although some, including Ted Baillieu, a potential challenger to Doyle voted against the expulsion.
+On 29 November, Olexander was expelled from the Liberal Party, although some, including Ted Baillieu, a potential challenger to Doyle, voted against the expulsion.
 The Age commented on the expulsion that "Mr Olexander must have known it would end like this... [he] should have accepted his party's verdict with grace, acknowledging it as both inevitable and just.
 Instead, he lashed out, accusing the Liberals of bigotry and homophobia."

 Olexander served out the remainder of his term in the Legislative Council sitting on the cross benches.
-After his parliamentary career ended, Olexander began working with Greens leader Adam Bandt.
+After his parliamentary career ended, he began working with Greens leader Adam Bandt.